 2000's Hoffman BMX Serial Numbers

 In 2000 the Hoffman BMX serial number system changed again.
 The CIC structure has a 2 added to it.
 It is now CIC2XY0000.

 The example below CIC22I0000 is a 2003 model Hoffman Instrument.
 Made in Taiwan in September 2002.

 The example below CIC23G0000 is a 2004 model Hoffman Rhythm.
 Made in Taiwan in July 2003.

 The Hoffman BMX serial number will give you the build date of your BMX.
 As stated above, with all Taiwan bike production there was a lead time from weld to getting a bike finished and into bike shops worldwide.
 This was around 6-8 months.
 Frames welded in early 1997 were stickered and sold in late 1997 as 1997 models.
 Frames welded in late 1997 were stickered and sold in early 1998 as 1998 models.

-If you want to know more about the Hoffman BMX you have, visit our BMX Catalogue website.
-You'll find all the original catalogue info you need including original parts lists, specs, colours and photos of restored bikes.
+If you want to know more about your Hoffman BMX visit BMX Catalogue - you'll find all the original catalogue info you need including original parts lists, specs, colours and high resolution photos perfect for rebuild reference.

 Thanks for reading.
 If you liked this post, sign up to the blog via email at the bottom of the page and get every post direct to your inbox.